Consensys/doc.teku/docs/how-to/prevent-slashing/detect-slashing.md

 ## Side effects

 The purpose of shutting down Teku when a validator is slashed is to prevent a massive slashing.
-When triggered, the Teku client terminates and all the running validators stop performing their duties.
+When triggered, the Teku validator client terminates and all its running validators stop performing their duties.

 :::warning